|

 Vietnam often provides better value for tours.

-Adventure travel is usually cheaper in Vietnam.
+Adventure travel is generally 25–35% cheaper in Vietnam across most activity types.

 thailand vs vietnam